-By making an effort to identify employee strengths, you can work toward improving your overall business performance.
+By making an effort to identify and nurture on employee strengths, you can strengthen your overall business performance.
 As noted by Harvard Business Review, studies confirm that playing to employee strengths benefits business objectives: Workgroups that received a "strengths intervention" saw a 10 to 19 percent boost in sales, a 14 to 29 percent increase in profit and a 22 to 59 percent decrease in safety incidents.
-Here are some tips on how to help your employees identify and nurture their strengths.
+Here are some tips on how to help your employees make the most of their strengths.

-To start tapping into your employees' talents, first identify strengths that could improve efficiency and performance.
+To tap into your employees' talents, first identify strengths that could improve efficiency and performance.
 You can begin by scanning for broader talents and then look for more specific strengths as needed.
-It's also worth taking the time to speak with staff members to find out about their self-reported best qualities and what they believe they can bring to the organization.
-Not only do you reap the benefit of understanding how employees perceive their value to the company, but this also gives you the opportunity to "test drive" strengths before handing out new positions or promotions.
+It's also important to speak with staff members about what they believe they bring to the organization.
+This allows you to understand employees' perceived value to the company and gives you the opportunity to "test drive" strengths before handing out new positions or promotions.

-So what are some of the most valuable big-ticket strengths?
-It's worth keeping an eye out for the following:
+What are some of the most valuable employee strengths?

-Sometimes the going gets tough.
+- Tenacity.
 Projects may encounter hiccups, customers may be complaining in droves and technology doesn't always work as intended.
-Watch what happens when times aren't so great.
+Watch what happens when things don't go smoothly.
 Tenacious employees will rise to the top with ways to manage their own stress levels and new options for getting things done.

-Once you identify employee strengths, how can you leverage this knowledge to improve business performance?
+Once you identify employee strengths, how can you leverage them to improve business performance?
 Forbes argues that it's beneficial for you to put employees with differing strengths on the same team.
 For example, 10 planners and five communicators might get off to a great start on a particular project but fall down if the unexpected happens or the assignment becomes more technically demanding than originally planned.
-In this way, diversity breeds dividends.
+Diverse teams are generally more powerful.